 Causes and Treatments for Histrionic Personality Disorder

 Like many mental illnesses, it can be difficult to determine a particular cause of histrionic personality disorder.
 It can be a combination of genetic and environmental factors that trigger the symptoms as a person reaches adulthood.
-It tends to occur more frequently in women than men although this may be due to social or cultural factors that make certain behaviors less acceptable for women such as attention seeking or sexual forwardness.
+Chances of histrionic personality disorder in women are generally more than in men although this may be due to social or cultural factors that make certain behaviors less acceptable for women such as attention seeking or sexual forwardness.

 It may take some time for people with this disorder to realize they need treatment because they can often function at a high level and perform well in social situations or at work.
 However they may experience depression due to their emotional instability and seek help for it without realizing they have a different disorder which contributes to their depression.
 It is important for mental health professionals to recognize and diagnose histrionic personality disorder early before symptoms worsen.